 Governance by professional ethics.
 My professional conduct is governed by the Codes of Ethics of the American Psychological Association (APA) and the American Association of Christian Counselors (AACC).
 In situations in which either of these codes conflict with scriptural principles, I defer to scripture as a higher authority.

 Transformational influence of prayer.
 Prayer is a powerful and vital force affecting personal wellbeing.
 Prayer invites divine intervention that leads to profound changes in the body, will and emotions.
 According to client comfort and interest, prayer may be suggested as an activity for either counseling sessions or for homework.

 Therapy as a partnership between counselor and client.
 Rather than being a one-way relationship, I view therapy as a partnership between counselor and client.
 Effectiveness in therapy is dependent upon both parties participating in the decision-making process, fulfilling responsibilities and taking action.

 External resources as healing helps.
 Even when practiced at its best, therapy alone will not address the full range of client needs.
-The value of the counseling experience may be enhanced when judiciously supplemented by community and online resources including, but not limited to self-help and online chat groups, informational web sites, educational programs, treatment centers, churches, pastors, physicians and other health care providers.
+The value of the counseling experience may be enhanced when judiciously supplemented by community and online resources including, but not limited to self-help and online chat groups, informational web sites, apps, educational programs, treatment centers, churches, pastors, physicians and other health care providers.
 I frequently help clients identify and utilize such outside resources as adjuncts to counseling.